Overdamping of Neutron-Mirror-Neutron Transitions in Neutron Stars: Neutron--Mirror-Neutron Conversion in a Neutron Star

 The solution of Eq.~(\ref{30}) with the initial condition $R_{z}(0)=1$ (pure $|n\rangle$ state) is given by

 The two terms in Eq.~(\ref{33}) behave as $\exp(-\omega_i t)$, $i=1,2$ with dissimilar frequencies

 Note that $\omega_1/\omega_2 \simeq 4\varepsilon^2/M^2 \ll 1$.
 It is clear that the large-time ($t\gg 1/M$) behavior is dominated by the first term with the eigenfrequency $\omega_1=4\varepsilon^2/M$.
 The second term can only be probed at short times $t\ll 1/M$.
 Interference effects at intermediate times is a subject of a paper in preparation.
-At ``long time'' $R_z(t)$ becomes an overdamped solution describing the relaxation without oscillations
+At ``long time'' $R_z(t)$ becomes an overdamped solution describing the relaxation without oscillations with constant decoherence rate

-This form of $R_{z}(t)$ is in complete agreement with the corresponding results of \cite{23} and \cite{29}.
+This form of $R_{z}(t)$ is in complete agreement with the corresponding results of \cite{28} and \cite{34}.
 Invoking that $R_z=\rho_1-\rho_2$ one can split $R_z(t)$ into two terms

 This expression is becoming exact for $t\gg 1/M$.
 The first term in (\ref{36}) describes the evolution of $|\psi_n(t)|^2$.
 The disappearance time $T=M/4\varepsilon^2$ gets tremendously prolonged due to high frequency collisions inside the NS.
 The mirror neutron component $|\psi_{n'}(t)|^2$ is given by the second term and is damped by a huge factor $4\varepsilon^2/M^2$ at all times.
-Equation similar to (\ref{36}) has been derived in \cite{40} for the the neutron-antineutron conversion in nuclei.
-The same type of equations describe the probability of a photon oscillating into a hidden photon in medium \cite{41,42}.
+Equation similar to (\ref{36}) has been derived in \cite{50} for the the neutron-antineutron conversion in nuclei.
+The same type of equations describe the probability of a photon oscillating into a hidden photon in medium \cite{51,52}.
 According to (\ref{36}) the $n$-$n'$ transition rate $\Gamma(n \text{-} n')$ is equal to